 Why Does My Baby's Diaper Keep Leaking?

-Diaper leaks almost always trace to one of three causes: the wrong size, a poor fit where the leg cuffs or waistband are not seated correctly, or absorbency capacity that has been exceeded.
-Modern diaper pants address each one through specific engineering.
+Leaks almost always trace to one of three causes: the wrong size, a poor fit where the leg cuffs or waistband are not seated correctly, or absorbency capacity that has been exceeded.

-• Acquisition Distribution Layer (ADL) technology.
-ADL is a non-woven layer between the top sheet and the absorbent core that pulls fluid in fast and spreads it evenly across the whole core.
-This prevents pooling at one spot, which is the cause of edge leaks.
+• Acquisition Distribution Layer (ADL): a non-woven layer between the top sheet and core that pulls fluid in fast and spreads it evenly, preventing the pooling that causes edge leaks

-• Elastic leg cuffs and waistband.
-Stretch cuffs form a seal that holds urine in while the baby moves, kicks and rolls.
-A cuff tucked inward instead of pulled out is one of the most common preventable causes of a leak.
+• Elastic leg cuffs and waistband: stretch cuffs form a seal; a cuff tucked inward instead of pulled out is one of the most common preventable causes of a leak

-• High-absorbency core.
-Mylo Baby Diaper Pants use an OEKO-TEX certified, MADE SAFE certified core rated for up to 12 hours of leak-proof protection, which is what makes the overnight window workable.
+• High-absorbency core: Mylo Baby Diaper Pants use an OEKO-TEX certified, MADE SAFE certified core rated for up to 12 hours of leak protection

-The technique corrections that solve most leaks are simple.
-Run two fingers around each leg cuff after putting the diaper on, to confirm the cuffs are pulled out rather than tucked in.
-Seat the waistband below the navel on newborns, or use NB Tape Diapers with the naval cut-out.
-Check the wetness indicator rather than judging by weight, since a modern core can hold a significant volume before it feels heavy.
-Size up the moment leg marks, waist redness or repeat-timing leaks appear.
+The technique fixes for most leaks are simple: run two fingers around each leg cuff to confirm the cuffs are pulled out, seat the waistband below the navel on newborns (or use NB tape diapers with the cut-out), check the wetness indicator rather than judging by weight, and size up the moment leg marks, waist redness or repeat-timing leaks appear.

 How Do You Use One Diaper for a 12-Hour Overnight Stretch?

-• Change just before bed.
+1. Change just before bed.
 Always put on a fresh, dry diaper right before bedtime, ideally after the last feed.
-Starting the night dry is what makes a long stretch possible.
+Starting dry is what makes a long stretch possible

-• Use overnight-grade absorbency.
-Choose a diaper with ADL technology and a high-absorbency core rated for 8 to 12 hours of protection.
-A daytime-thin diaper will not hold a full night.
+2. Use overnight-grade absorbency.
+Choose a diaper with ADL and a high-absorbency core rated for 8 to 12 hours.
+A daytime-thin diaper will not hold a full night

-• Consider sizing up for night only.
-Some parents use one size larger overnight than during the day, because the larger size carries a larger absorbent core.
-This is optional, not required, and only helps if the larger size still seals at the legs and waist.
+3. Consider sizing up for night only.
+The next size up carries a larger core.
+This is optional, and only helps if the larger size still seals at the legs and waist

-• Apply a thin layer of zinc-oxide barrier cream.
-A thin barrier layer sits between skin and prolonged urine contact and cuts the rash risk that comes with a longer wear window.
-The AAP advises applying it generously, "like icing on a cupcake" (Healthline citing AAP, 2024).
+4. Apply a thin layer of zinc oxide barrier cream.
+It sits between skin and prolonged urine contact and cuts the rash risk of a longer wear window (Healthline, citing AAP)

-• Change immediately for a leak or visible redness.
-A baby in a wet but undisturbed diaper can keep sleeping.
-A baby with a leak, a heavy diaper or early redness needs an intervention regardless of the hour.
+6. Change immediately for a leak or visible redness.
+A baby in a lightly wet, undisturbed diaper can keep sleeping; a leak, heavy diaper or early redness needs a change regardless of the hour

 Frequently Asked Questions